Yadnyesh-Dashpute/0-1-Harkirat-Cohort-MERN-Development/README.md

 - All the topic related to React like Use Effect, Memo and More Hooks

 # WEEK 7
-- All the topic related to React Recoil - useRecoilState, RecoilRoot
+- All the topic related to React Recoil - useRecoilState, RecoilRoot, CustomHooks, Atom-Family, Easybits